 A retelling by Eric Kimmel has its origins in North Africa but contains many elements of ''Snow White.''
 When Rimonah's mother dies, her father is tricked into marriage by an evil sorceress.

 Instead of a magic mirror to answer her questions, however, Rimonah's wicked stepmother has a magic bowl.
 When her stepmother orders a huntsman to take her into the desert and kill her.

-Rimonah escapes and is taken by tribe of Bedouins.
+Rimonah escapes and is taken by the tribe of Bedouins.
 Later she lives with forty thieves.
-In this version Rimonah is not all passive.
-When her prince awakens her from her enchanted sleep, she takes charge and leads her friends in battle against the wicked sorceress.
+In this version, Rimonah is not all passive.
+When her prince awakens her from her enchanted sleep, she takes charge and leads her friends in a battle against the wicked sorceress.

 Prince Fahad has found a crystal ball, Prince Muhammed has obtained a magic carpet, and Prince Moshen has been given an orange.
 When the crystal ball tells them that the princess is dying, they climb aboard the magic carpet to return to the palace.

 Moshen feeds his orange to the princess and saves her life, but the princess's councillors cannot decide whose gift was the most wondrous.
 The princess declares that Fahad and Muhammed both still have their treasures but since Moshen gave up everything for her, he is the one she will marry.

 Indian folklore tradition has its share of wise men, too.

 ''The Sticks of Truth'' in George Shannon's collection Stories to solve tells of an Indian judge who was asked to determine who stole a gold ring.
 He gives each suspect a stick and says that only the stick of the thief will grow in the night.
 In the morning, he is able to accuse the one with a shortest stick of thievery.
 Why?